- Steam games are prone to graphics-related issues, mainly caused by DLLs and drivers.

 Uninstalling GeForce Experience is another resolution a few users have said fixed the procedure entry point error for them.

-The above resolutions have fixed the procedure entry point error for lots of users.
+The above resolutions have fixed the procedure entry point error for many users.
 So, there’s a good chance they’ll fix the same issue for you.

-Make sure to gives us any feedback regarding the subject in the comment section below.
+Make sure to give us any feedback regarding the subject in the comment section below.